-Section 1265A defines common terms for the program, including the two easement types (agricultural land easements and wetland easements), eligible entities, and eligible lands.
+Section 1265A defines common terms for the program, including the two easement types (agricultural land easements (ALE) and wetland reserve easements (WRE)), eligible entities, and eligible lands.
 The Committee includes non-industrial private forest land in the eligible land definition for ALE.
-It is the Committee's intent that non-industrial private forest land used for farming or agriculture as defined by State law shall be treated as cropland for the purposes of the program.
-For example, where the cultivation of maple trees, collection of maple sap, and the production of maple syrup are defined as farming or agriculture in State law, the Secretary shall treat such land as cropland for the program.

-Section 1265B describes agricultural land easements (ALE), which are acquired and held by eligible entities with cost-share assistance from the Secretary.
+It is the Committee's intent that non-industrial private forest land used for farming or agriculture as defined by state law shall be treated as cropland for the purposes of the program.
+For example, where the cultivation of maple trees, collection of maple sap, and the production of maple syrup are defined as farming or agriculture in state law, the Secretary shall treat such land as cropland for the program.
+Section 1265B describes the assistance available for agricultural land easements (ALE), which are acquired and held by eligible entities with cost-share assistance from the Secretary.
 Three valuation options are established for determining the fair market value of an easement, consistent with the methods used under the consolidated programs.
 The terms of easements are permanent, or the maximum allowed by state law.

-The language clarifies that the Secretary may provide up to 50 percent of the appraised fair market value of an agricultural land easement and that eligible entities may include a landowner donation as part of their match.
+The reported bill clarifies that the Secretary may provide up to 50 percent of the appraised fair market value of an agricultural land easement and that eligible entities may include a landowner donation as part of their match.
 The Committee recognizes the cost incurred by eligible entities in completing transactions and the reported bill continues to allow for landowner donations as part of the non-federal match requirement.
 It also provides a waiver authority for the Secretary to provide up to 75 percent of the appraised fair market value of an easement placed on grasslands of special environmental significance.
 The consolidation of easement programs eliminated the Grasslands Reserve Program provisions that permitted the Secretary to acquire and hold grassland easements or acquire and transfer easements to eligible entities at no cost to the entity.
 The Committee recognizes the need to protect important grasslands and permits the Secretary in special circumstances to provide up to 75 percent of the fair market value of the easement.
-The increased cost share available for specific grasslands easements is intended to help in the transition to the new program format, and reflects the Committees commitment to the nation's grasslands.

-The entity certification process from FPP is retained and the opportunity for non-certified entities to participate.
+The increased cost share available for specific grasslands easements is intended to help in the transition to the new program format, and reflects the Committee's commitment to the nation's grasslands.
+The Committee includes the authority to waive the entity cash match for projects having agricultural and economic significance.
+The Committee expects NRCS to apply broad criteria to include projects of special importance to implementing diverse strategic agricultural and conservation outcomes across the country.
+Such projects may, for example, be critical to the maintenance and recovery of a targeted species of flora or fauna, to the completion of a block of protected farmland in an area with higher than average rates of farmland conversion to development, to securing agricultural land for food production in an underserved community or food desert, to protecting land important to a unique agricultural crop or system, or to initiating a working lands agricultural lands protection program in a community or region that is experiencing accelerated loss of agricultural lands through development or fragmentation.
+The reported bill retains the entity certification process from FPP and the opportunity for non-certified entities to participate in the program.
 The Committee expects the term 'agricultural viability' in the ALE purpose to clarify that eligible entities may include in their terms and conditions for conservation easements a right to purchase at the property's agricultural use value, if the seller agrees to accept such terms and conditions.